Bursar's Office

 • Tuition for no-credit (NC) courses is the same as for courses taken for credit.

-• Students simultaneously enrolled in programs leading to two different degrees will be assessed tuition for the college or school with the higher tuition rate.
+• Students simultaneously enrolled in programs leading to two different degrees or two different majors will be assessed tuition for the area of study with the higher tuition rate.

 Bills & Payments